 Neri Campbell

-With almost 10 years’ experience working in public relations, journalism and marketing, I have a wealth of communication knowledge which I use to promote the world-leading research and science innovation from the Marine Biological Association.My key areas of expertise are: news stories, press releases and distribution, web editing, working with the media, digital design and … Read more
+With over 10 years’ experience working in public relations, journalism and marketing, I have a wealth of communication knowledge which I use to promote the world-leading research and science innovation from the Marine Biological Association.My key areas of expertise are: news stories, press releases and distribution, web editing, working with the media, digital design and … Read more

 Paul Dando